Feels good to grow.

 Flower gardens are in bloom all over New Zealand!

-Summer is a wonderful season in New Zealand - flower gardens are blooming.
-Fill up your gardens with larkspur (cut flowers), lavender, impatiens, petunias, gazanias, gardenias, statice, zinnias, cosmos and marigolds.
+We appreciate all the photos and videos from customers showing their blooming gardens.
+It's a great time to plant gaillardia, lavender, impatiens, petunias, gazanias, gardenias, statice, zinnias, cosmos and marigolds.
 If you wish to try something different, take a look at some lupins, delphiniums or celosia kimono mix.
 Taller flowering plants like sunflowers add height and create a layered garden look.

 Trees